Đánh giá Mullvad: Tóm tắt nhanh của chuyên gia

 Does Mullvad work with Netflix?

+Yes, Mullvad VPN is able to access Netflix.
 However, Mullvad VPN isn’t one of my favorite VPNs for streaming.
 It works about half the time with BBC iPlayer, but it doesn’t work with other popular streaming services like Amazon Prime Video, Disney+, and Hulu.

 Is Mullvad good for torrenting?